Seattle Nerve Injury Attorneys

 Nerve damage can cause lifelong damage and excruciating pain, limiting your ability to work and live life as you did before the injury.
 Because the extent of damage isn’t always visible at once, many victims end up with significantly less compensation than they need for long-term recovery.
 When your case is presented to an insurance company or judge, it is easy to see broken bones, amputated limbs, and other visible injuries.
 But nerve damage is often hidden and causes an impact over time.
 What starts as a slight pain and lack of mobility in one of your limbs can deteriorate to very serious conditions, including paralysis, if proper medical care is not performed in the early stages.

 While we recommend you are represented by a talented, experienced Seattle personal injury attorney in any injury case, it is especially important to have legal counsel by your side in cases of nerve damage.
 Insurance companies will work tirelessly to limit the compensation they pay, and you can expect a settlement far lower than you deserve – if any.
 With the award-winning attorneys from Hardwick & Pendergast, P.C., by your side, insurance company lawyers will sit up and listen – they are aware of our reputation for achieving high-value settlements.
+To get started, call our office at (425) 228-3860 or toll-free at (888) 228-3860 to schedule a free consultation.

 - Sensory nerves carry messages from your sense organs to your brain.
 This includes your eyes, ears, taste buds, skin, and countless others.
 Any feeling, sight, or sensation that you experience has traveled on your sensory nerves.
 Injuries to sensory nerves can result in a partial or total loss of feeling in one or more parts of your body.